 What is MLOps?

 MLOPS refers to the combination of machine learning and operations.
-It is an approach to managing machine learning projects that bridge the gap between data scientists and operation teams and helps to ensure that models are reliable and can be easily deployed.
+It is an approach to managing machine learning projects that bridges the gap between data scientists and operation teams and help ensure that models are reliable and easily deployed.

 Why Should You Use MLOps?